Cyclicity of All Anti-NMHV and N$^2$MHV Tree Amplitudes in N=4 SYM: Introduction

 With the aid of this purely geometric description, homological identities can be understood in a much more intuitive way, and most of them turn out to be the secret incarnation of the simple NMHV identity.
 A part of these identities are crucial for interconnecting different BCFW cells, and hence different BCFW recursion schemes \cite{ArkaniHamed:2012nw}.
-Explicitly in this essay, we would like to manifest the cyclicity of amplitudes of two specific classes: the anti-NMHV and the N$^2$MHV families, by applying the simplex-like structures of both the amplitudes and boundary generators of identities.
-From \cite{Rao:2016out} we have fully understood the structures of anti-NMHV, NMHV, N$^2$MHV and N$^3$MHV families while only the cyclicity of NMHV family and $n\!=\!7,8$ anti-NMHV amplitudes has been shown.
-Now it is a helpful warmup exercise to reconsider the cyclicity of NMHV family in a more formal way as presented below, which precedes the main body of this work.
+Explicitly in this work, we would like to manifest the cyclicity of amplitudes of two specific classes: the anti-NMHV and the N$^2$MHV families, by applying the simplex-like structures of both the amplitudes and boundary generators of identities.
+From \cite{Rao:2016out} we have fully understood the structures of anti-NMHV, NMHV, N$^2$MHV and N$^3$MHV families, while only the cyclicity of NMHV family and $n\!=\!7,8$ anti-NMHV amplitudes has been shown.
+It is then desirable to see more nontrivial examples and attempt to extract the general pattern from them.
+And the manifest cyclic invariance reflects one of the invariant characteristics of amplitudes, which is obscured by the scheme-dependent BCFW recursion relation.
+This cyclicity is not manifest in the amplituhedron setting \cite{Arkani-Hamed:2013jha,Arkani-Hamed:2017vfh,Kojima:2020tjf,Lukowski:2020bya} as well, as the triangulation process usually chooses some fixed labels of particles for simplicity.
+Moreover, though the NMHV identity has an obvious geometric interpretation as different triangulations give the same invariant sum of ``volumes'', for more general N$^k$MHV identities with $k\!\geq\!2$ the corresponding geometric pictures are unclear yet.
+From the perspective of cyclicity, we may find more intuition of these identities which interconnect BCFW cells of different Grassmannian geometric configurations.
+We may even go further to find their counterparts in the context of amplituhedron, and in particular, explore their relation to the sign-flip triangulation \cite{Arkani-Hamed:2017vfh,Kojima:2020tjf}.

+As a helpful warmup exercise, we now reconsider the cyclicity of NMHV family in a more formal way before we derive its generalization for $k\!\geq\!2$ in this work.